Amy: Two weeks. Fry never left your side for a minute.

 - Steel Magnolias: Shelby is in a coma after rejecting a transplanted kidney.
 Her mother M'Lynn refuses to leave, even as her husband urges her to.
 Even when Jacksonnote visits, she's pacing outside the room, waiting for her daughter to wake up.

-- Happens multiple times in Lord of the Rings.
+- Happens multiple times in The Lord of the Rings.
 "He's hardly left your side these last three days."

 - In Warrior Cats, Cloudtail does this with Brightpaw in A Dangerous Path when she gets attacked by dogs.
-Eventually the medicine cat has to order him to eat and rest.
+Eventually, the medicine cat has to order him to eat and rest.